-7 Core Sales Automation Features Your CRM Needs
+CRM & Sales Automation: 7 Features Your CRM Needs

 Interacting with customers is challenging regardless of the industry you work in.
-Over the years, CRM tools have become the golden standard for businesses to better manage customer interactions and streamline operations.
+Over the years, CRM and sales automation tools have become the golden standard for businesses to better manage customer interactions and streamline operations.
 Regarding sales automation, CRM tools bear most of the load when it comes to accelerating processes and generating favorable business outcomes.
-Selecting the right CRM platform is essential to securing a good market position and enforcing your teams to be one step ahead of their customers and their needs.
+Selecting the right CRM platform with core CRM features is essential to securing a good market position and enforcing your teams to be one step ahead of their customers and their needs.
 In order to thrive in today’s hyper-competitive market, we’ve compiled a list of 7 core automation features every CRM needs to deliver the experiences your teams and customers aim for.

 Sales automation features inside a CRM are the main block of managing and automating sales-related operations.
 Modern-day CRMs that deploy sales automation features focus on highlighting the right leads and opportunities, allowing salespeople to engage with customers in a relevant and productive fashion.
 They also have solid pipeline management and forecasting features, offering deeper insights into revenue and potential outcomes.
 Here are the top three benefits offered by such technology:

-• Improve win rates – Modern sales automation tools use AI-generated forecasting and omnichannel capabilities to help sales reps connect with sales-ready customers using the communication channels they prefer.
+- Improve win rates – Modern sales management software features use AI-generated forecasting and omnichannel capabilities to help sales reps connect with sales-ready customers using the communication channels they prefer.

 In business settings, account management features are critical.
 They offer the necessary insights into a company and centralized data regarding past interactions.
 They also can make predictions based on account preferences and historical interactions, facilitating engagement and driving higher revenue.
 Account management features are essential, especially in the customer-centricity context that drives most business interactions.